-How a It Works
+How It Works

 If you think back to the last time you went swimming on a day where it was hot and dry but still a little breezy, you may have felt comfortable while you were in the pool but once you got out soaking wet and that breeze hit you, the chill set in.

-When stored in a shaded, well ventilated area, the water evaporating off the outside pot cools the pot.
-On days where a good breeze is unavailable or when storing the zeer pot indoors, you can use a solar powered fan and keep the pot cold.
+When stored in a shaded, well-ventilated area, the water evaporating off the outside pot cools the pot.
+On days when a good breeze is unavailable or when storing the zeer pot indoors, you can use a solar-powered fan and keep the pot cold.